Standards for Household Deep Fryers: Helping Reduce Tipover Accidents

 How you can help

-Our Standards are developed through a consensus-based process, which integrates scientific and testing expertise with input from our Standards Technical Panel (STP) members and stakeholders.
-STP members represent a variety of interests, including industry, academia, government, retail and manufacturing.
-If you are involved in the design, manufacturing, sale or use of deep fryers and oil fondue appliances, and you would like to help improve safety in your industry, please submit a proposal or apply to join an STP.
+Our Standards are developed through a consensus-based process, which integrates scientific and testing expertise with input from our Technical Committee (TC) members and stakeholders.
+TC members represent a variety of interests, including industry, academia, government, retail and manufacturing.
+If you are involved in the design, manufacturing, sale or use of deep fryers and oil fondue appliances, and you would like to help improve safety in your industry, please take a moment to learn how you can get involved.